franticspider/bioarch/doc/tutorial1.md

 - **Swirl** - Friendly R tutorials
 - **devtools** - ways to help you oragnise your code into packages from the outset.
 (More of this)

+---
+##Learning R with Swirl

+Packages can be about anything.
+'Swirl' is a good package to start with, because it contains tutorials for learning R.

-Let's install swirl using the RStudio menu.
+Let's install swirl using the RStudio menu:
    *tools->install packages...*
 gets you to a dialog box.
 Type ```swirl``` into the 'Packages' text-entry field.